Edits by Emma

 One common mistake that writers make is to describe the character sensing or thinking about things, rather than to describe them directly.

-Making a Main Character Likeable
+Making a Protagonist Likeable

 The main character is the thread that pulls the the plot forward.
 They are the point of view that readers are getting the story from.